Last updated 13th July 2021

 All our choices are below, first a few essential details:

-How many people can attend a funeral during Covid lockdown?
+How many people can attend a funeral due to Covid 19 restrictions?

-The legal limit to attend a funeral as from 17th May 2021 is no longer restricted to 30 people, however with social spacing some crematorium chapels are still limiting attendance due to their chapel size, so please check with us for the current situation.
+The legal limit to attend a funeral is no longer restricted to 30 people, however each crematorium has its own policy for opening up, so please check with us for the current situation.